tsuhima/Login/Test-Plans/sprint1 test plan.md

 Similarly, for the database requirement, if the user credentials get correctly parsed in our database, then it’s a pass otherwise it’s a fail.

+**6.0 Testing Tasks**

+Test Cases for Registration Page
+-Username and password are mandatory fields
+-Required and optional fields of the form
+-Radio buttons and checkboxes are placed correctly -The limit of the Password should be alphanumeric, along with special characters -Username and password Validation
+-User Interface should be perfect and user friendly

+Test Cases for Login Page
+-User Interface, to check all the text boxes and buttons -Required Fields where it can be verified by not filling any data -User Login, When passing a correct username and invalid password -User Login to check if the password is entered in encrypted

+Test Cases for Dashboard Page
+-Able to view the users name on the dashboard
+-Able to see and exit or logout of the dashboard
+-A message saying successfully loged in